 - Rank your programme/course choices in order of preference and submit them before the application deadline.

 Step 2: Submit documents

-In addition to the documents mentioned under Step 2, you will also be requested to submit a Bachelor’s degree essay when you apply for this programme.
-Please note that the essay should be sent by email directly to the department.
+In addition to the documents mentioned under Step 2, you must also submit a Summary sheet when applying to this programme.
+Click on the link below to download the document.

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.

 There are no tuition fees for citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland.

 If you are required to pay tuition fees, you are generally also required to pay an application fee of SEK 900 when you apply at the University Admissions in Sweden website.
 You pay one application fee regardless of how many programmes or courses you apply to.

 - Exemptions from paying the application fee – universityadmissions.se

 *Note that there are no tuition or application fees for exchange students or doctoral/PhD students, regardless of their nationality.